-- \1) Depending on whether the INTR pin is used during battery backup, it should be connected to a pull-up resistor at the following different positions: - Position A in the left diagram when it is not to be used during battery backup. - (2) Position B in the left diagram when it is to be used during battery backup.
+- \1) Depending on whether the /INTR or 32KOUT pins are to be used during battery backup, it should be connected to a pull-up resistor at the following different positions: - (1) Position A in the left diagram when it is not to be used during battery backup. - (2) Position B in the left diagram when it is to be used during battery backup.

-Connection of 32KOUT Pin
+Connection of CE Pin